M2 - M12, Full Hex Nut, A2/ 304 Stainless Steel, DIN 934.

-Here at Fixaball, we stock all sizes, materials and finishes available on the market, at the best internet prices, with free delivery.
+Here at Fixaball, we stock all sizes of Full Hexagon Nut, A2/ 304 Stainless Steel, DIN 934 at the best internet prices, with free delivery.

 Orders placed before 2pm are usually dispatched same day (Mon-Fri).